jessecusack/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a postdoctoral research fellow at Rutgers University.
+I am a postdoctoral research fellow at Rutgers University.
 I study small to mesoscale ocean processes such as turbulence, flows over topography, internal waves and eddies.
 I am interested in the role such processes play in Earth's climate.
 My approach combines analysis of high resolution in situ observations with numerical simulations.
 I practice open science by making analysis and software [available online](https://github.com/jessecusack).